 - Having obtained the agreement with the company, the faculty will approve the topic and assign it to the supervisor.

-- Subsequently, the company and faculties sign a contract for student activity in the company for the period of 1 semester (usually winter semester for the 2nd year of Ing. study; the contract in the attachment).
+- Subsequently, the company and faculties sign a contract for student activity in the company for the period of 1 semester (usually winter semester for the 2nd year of Ing. study).

 - The company evaluates the student in the form of an evaluation sheet after the internship (the evaluation sheet is provided by the Study Department at the Faculty).